ginigangadharan/sitev2/_pages/terraform.md

 **Failure Behaviours Options**

 - `on_failure = continue` - Ignore and continue with creation or destroy action
-- `on_failure = continue` - Stop applying and show error; also taint the resource if this is a creation task
+- `on_failure = fail` - Stop applying and show error; also taint the resource if this is a creation task

 ### remote-exec Provisioners